 You need to get clear on what triggers your anxiety.
 The first moment it occurred for instance is a good place to start.
 What were the circumstances?

-If you start there, and you know exactly that first moment, you will gain access to attempt to rewrite the script on the story.
-Usually when we experience traumas that result in the incessant anxiety loop, we make up a “story” in our heads about what happened.
+If you start there, and you know exactly that first moment, you will gain access to attempt to rewrite the script of the story.
+Usually, when we experience traumas that result in the incessant anxiety loop, we make up a “story” in our heads about what happened.

 We repeat the story until it is hard-grained and we see it as fact.
 Even now, you might resist me telling you that you were the one that gave the trauma the meaning you assigned, even if you feel it was out of your control (which it most likely was).